fbaube/go-browserver/README.md

 cp $(tinygo env TINYGOROOT)/targets/wasm_exec.js .
 ```

 # Todo List App <small>with `elem-go`, `htmx`, `Go labstack/echo`</small>

-Based off this [example](https://github.com/chasefleming/elem-go/tree/main/examples/htmx-fiber-todo) but with modifications.
-I grabbed this example as it looked like it did most of the todo stuff I wanted.
+Based on [this example](https://github.com/chasefleming/elem-go/tree/main/examples/htmx-fiber-todo), with modifications.
+I grabbed this example
+as it looked like it did most of the todo stuff I wanted.

-I did not realize what elem-go was - and so in the future I'll probably swap that out for a template based generation but most of the effort of this was towards doing the local first aspect.
+I did not realize what elem-go was - and so in the future I'll
+probably swap that out for a template based generation but most
+of the effort of this was towards doing the local first aspect.

+## **_(Begin: README of original example)_**

+### Structure

+* `GET /` displays the list of Todo items.
+* `POST /toggle/:id` toggles the Done status of a Todo based on its ID.
+* `POST /add`adds a new Todo to the list.

+### HTML Generation

+HTML content is programmatically generated using the elem-go library.
+This includes:

+* A form for adding new Todos.
+* A dynamic list that renders each Todo as an `li`
+  element with an input checkbox to toggle completion.
+* Styling for elements is handled inline using the `styles` subpackage.
+* Asynchronous behavior

+Using htmx, the application performs actions like adding a
+new Todo or toggling the completion status without a full
+page reload.
+This provides a smoother user experience.

+### **_(End: README of original example)_**